ay-lab/GhmCN/README.md

 195370000 195360000 82.6174691895984
 195370000 195370000 77.7522404318486
 ```
 The **ice-normalized output** from [Hi-C-Pro](https://github.com/nservant/HiC-Pro) requires heavy reformatting to achieve this simpler structure. ice-normalized data are 3-row files with thousands of columns where the coordinate (1st and 2nd row) is written in scientific notation.
 The third row contains the normalized contact information.
 We added a set of auxiliary scripts to ease the reformatting from 3xN to Nx3 matrices.
 We understand that an option was to load the matrix as a whole, transpose it and store back but we hit memory limitations in multiple instances and tries.
-These aux functions/scripts make use of `Perl` and `R` languages.
+These auxiliary functions/scripts make use of `Perl` and `R` languages.
 Before proceeding with th eexample below, decompress `example_raw_data.tar.gz` from our [Zenodo deposit](https://zenodo.org/deposit/7497540) inside `GhmCN/example`.
 ```
 ice_normalized=./example/raw_data/hic/B00_10000_iced.matrix
 reference_matrix=./example/raw_data/hic/B00_10000_abs.bed